stakater-archive/StakaterCloudDocs-Archived/content/sre/alerting/workload-application-alerts.md

 type: Opaque
 ```

-2. Add alertmanagerConfig spec to use `slack-webhook-config` secret.
+Step 2: Add a alertmanagerConfig spec to use `slack-webhook-config` secret created above in step 1

 ```
 alertmanagerConfig: